The internet has evolved. It’s all about speed and efficiency.

 When you visit a website, you are loaded with content from that server.
-If you do not have a way to filter this, you could be in trouble with your server in constant stress.
+If you do not have a way to filter this, you could be in trouble with your server under constant stress.

-With people who do not have a ton of visitors on their website, this is not a cause to worry about.
+With people who do not have a ton of visitors to their website, this is not a cause to worry about.
 But, if your site is up and running and attracts thousands of visitors each day, you need to step up your game.